Baylor School: Rivalries

 The school has maintained a strong rivalry with the crosstown boys-only McCallie School ever since McCallie's founding in 1905.
-Baylor historically had close ties with Chattanooga's Girls Preparatory School, until Baylor admitted girls in 1985.
+Baylor historically had close ties with Chattanooga's Girls Preparatory School, until Baylor began admitting girls in 1985.
 The two schools are now rivals in girls' athletics.

 Finances

 Endowment

-Baylor's endowment (or net fund balance) was $132 million according to a tax return filed on November 14, 2011.

-This endowment is maintained by about 20 trustees and is one of the 30 highest endowments in the United States.
+Baylor's endowment (or net fund balance) is currently $165 million, which includes the standalone $15 million Weeks endowment dedicated to supporting STEM programming and the Baylor Research Scholars program.
+This endowment is maintained by about 20 trustees and is one of the 30 highest endowments among boarding schools in the United States.

-On a per-student basis, $132 million divided by 1070 students yields an average value of over $120,000 per student, higher even than several universities such as Babson College, The College of William & Mary, and Rochester Institute of Technology.
+On a per-student basis, $165 million divided by 1120 students yields an average value of over $145,000 per student, higher even than several universities such as Babson College, The College of William & Mary, and Rochester Institute of Technology.

 Tuition

-Baylor's tuition for 2022-2023 was $28,310 for day students, $57,340 for domestic boarding students and $61,875 for international boarding students.
-For boarders, Baylor offers need-based financial aid in addition to merit scholarships via its Distinguished Scholars Program.
-Baylor offers other scholarships to deserving boarding students for outstanding academic performance and character via donations through specific funds, one of which includes VMWare Fellowship Fund.
+Baylor's tuition for 2025-2026 is $32,650 for day students, $66,000 for domestic boarding students and $71,250 for international boarding students.
+For day and boarding applicants, Baylor offers need-based financial aid in addition to merit scholarships via the Baylor Scholarship Program.
 For day students, Baylor also offers need-based financial aid, and awards the Jo Conn Guild Scholarship for students of exceptional merit.
-For Baylor's 2015-16 school year, the average boarding student received an aid package worth $27,118; the average day student received an aid package worth $11,096.
+For Baylor's 2015–16 school year, the average boarding student received an aid package worth $27,118; the average day student received an aid package worth $11,096.